Are you using data to drive your people decisions and strategies?

 Being an effective HR leader means utilizing data to drive decisions, further empowering your team to make an impact.
 The most common sources for gathering data include headcount (how fast are you growing?), attrition (compared to how many people you’re losing?), milestones (who’s hitting anniversaries?), job changes (who’s moving, getting promoted?), payroll and salary data.

-As we learned through polling webinar attendees, 1 in 3 claimed to be actively utilizing data related to performance engagement (performance management, comp, and recognition).
+As we learned through polling webinar attendees, 1 in 3 claimed to be actively utilizing data related to performance engagement (performance management, comp, and employee recognition).

-At Blueboard, we believe that recognition programs are most effective when they are: measurable, long-lasting, and authentic.
+At Blueboard, we believe that employee recognition programs are most effective when they are: measurable, long-lasting, and authentic.
 Let’s break this down in more detail:

 Now you have the data, where do you take it?
 Most HR teams are in the “data aware” phase where they know that informing decisions through data is important, but they don’t necessarily know how to use it.